LMCF-IMG/Morphology_Yeast_Mitochondria/README.md

     - This macro preprocesses fluorescence images (**Fig. 1**) using [background subtraction](https://imagejdocu.list.lu/gui/process/subtract_background), outlier elimination, grayscale and binary morphology, and [Tubeness](https://www.longair.net/edinburgh/imagej/tubeness/) for enhanced visualization of mitochondrial filamentous structures.
     - A global thresholding method with predefined thresholds is applied, followed by the elimination of small objects using a [particle analyzer](https://imagej.net/imaging/particle-analysis).
     - The optimal segmented image is chosen by an expert based on appropriate thresholds (**Fig. 2**).
-    - Usage: Two **parameters** are applied, firstly, "*noiseSizeInPixels*", i.e. after global thresholding objects having sizes smaller and equal to this number are removed from the picture.
+    - *Usage*: Two **parameters** are applied, firstly, "*noiseSizeInPixels*", i.e. after global thresholding objects having sizes smaller and equal to this number are removed from the picture.
 Secondly, "*numThresh*" is number of consecutive global thresholds applied to the fluorescence image.
 Open "alpha_WT_control_pro_02.tif" in Fiji, then run the macro.
 Resulting images and a preprocessed version will be saved in the same directory.

 2. **MITO_CELL_BASED_ANALYSIS.ijm:**